Jun 8, 2021

 SOURCE: Author calculations based on technical certificate program application data submitted to ODHE.

 NOTE: The figure presents the percentage of new certificate program applications submitted between 2014 and 2019 on which an institution reported a particular feature.

 The number of individuals in Ohio earning certificates increased over time, and many of those certificate-earners went on to stack credentials and earn degrees.
 The number of individuals earning health care certificates and MET certificates more than doubled between 2005 and 2013, and IT certificate production also increased.
-A large percentage of these students went on to earn additional credentials (or stack credentials) within four years of completing the certificate, including 59 percent of those earning an IT certificate, 43 percent of those earning a health care certificate, and 33 percent of those earning a MET certificate.
+A large percentage of these students went on to earn additional credentials (or stack credentials) within two years of completing the certificate, including 59 percent of those earning an IT certificate, 43 percent of those earning a MET certificate, and 33 percent of those earning a health care certificate.
 Although rates of stacking in MET and IT fields did not change much for certificate-earners in 2013 relative to those in 2005, health care saw a big increase over the eight-year period (Figure 2).

 SOURCE: Author calculations based on Higher Education Information System data and OTC data in the Ohio Longitudinal Data Archive.

 NOTE: The figure on the left presents the number of individuals who earned an initial certificate in each of the three fields between 2005 and 2013.
 The figure on the right presents the percentage of these individuals who earned one or more additional credentials within two years.